(Site Path: Resources | Campaign Tools | Webinar Archive)

 Delyth leads DEFRA's work on National Air Quality Strategy, PM2.5 targets and the Air Quality Management Framework for Local Authorities.
 She explained why these targets and timescale have been proposed.

-NEW - All about solar 'farms'
+All about solar 'farms'

 Solar promoters are contacting farmers and offering them far more money than they could earn growing food.
 Yet the cumulative impact on the environment, biodiversity and food security is not understood.
 Nor are the risks of batteries being taken into account.